Skip to main content

 Instagram is a free social media app that allows users to share photos and videos.
 Some Instagram features, such as photo editing and continuous scroll, affect self-esteem.
 Research shows that spending large amounts of time on Instagram may harm the self-esteem of women and teen girls, in particular.

 Instagram users can view, comment on, and like social media posts shared by their friends.
-When someone gets a like on an Instagram post, it serves as a “reward.”
+A like on an Instagram post, serves as the poster's “reward.”
 Our bodies produce dopamine when we receive rewards.
 Dopamine is a chemical related to pleasure.
-Not receiving these expected rewards can cause obsession.

 Internal Instagram research reveals harms